 Frédéric Didier is an architect and received his diploma from the Centre des hautes études de Chaillot in 1985.
 Continuing his studies at the École du Louvre, for three years he devoted himself to the theme “Architecture and décor of large residences.”
 In 1987, he became chief architect, through a competitive exam, of Historic Monuments.
 He was put in charge of the Côte-d’Or department, then that of the Deux-Sèvres.

 Today, he remains in charge of the Saône-et-Loire department (Cluny abbey) the city and château of Versailles.
-He is responsible at the château for the restoration of the façades and roofs, the décors of the Hall of Mirrors, the Mercure and Abondance salons and the reinstallation of the royal railing and gate.
+He is responsible at the château for the restoration of the façades, roofs and décors of the Hall of Mirrors, the Mercure and Abondance salons, the reinstallation of the royal railing and gate or the exterior restoration of the chapelle Royale.

 Frédéric Didier has also been responsible for many public procurement projects.
 He has worked on the Sainte-Marie-Madeleine de Vézelay basilica, on the wall paintings of the Anzy-le-Duc Romanesque church and the restoration of the Asnières château and the Indies Pavilion in Courbevoie.
 Likewise, he has been in charge of operations for private clients, with the renovation of the Montcel estate, in Jouy-en-Josas, the Saint-Paul and Saint-Joseph prisons, in Lyon, and the restoration of the Montmoyen château in the Côte-d’Or.